-- 56. As part of their visit to a RM clinic, women/couples should receive written information regarding the results of investigations, treatment plans, contact numbers for available supports, (including the early pregnancy assessment unit and emergency room), in addition to necessary prescriptions and a personalised plan should a further pregnancy loss occur. - 57.
-Provisions should be made for women to receive appropriate supportive care in terms of communication with healthcare professionals, ultrasound examinations and access to services in case of subsequent miscarriage(s). - 58.
-At a minimum, women with RM who become pregnant again should also be booked into a consultant-led antenatal clinic, ideally a "high-risk" or perinatal medicine clinic, whereby screening for conditions associated with RM may take place, e.g., pre-term birth, growth restriction and stillbirth.
+- 56. As part of their visit to a RM clinic, women/couples should receive written information regarding the results of investigations, treatment plans, contact numbers for available supports, (including the early pregnancy assessment unit and emergency room), in addition to necessary prescriptions and a personalised plan should a further pregnancy loss occur - 57.
+Provisions should be made for women to receive appropriate supportive care in terms of communication with healthcare professionals, ultrasound examinations and access to services in case of subsequent miscarriage(s) - 58.
+Women with RM who become pregnant again should also be booked into a consultant-led antenatal clinic at a minimum, ideally a "high-risk" or perinatal medicine clinic, whereby screening for conditions associated with RM may take place, e.g. pre-term birth, growth restriction and stillbirth

-Chapter 3: Development of Clinical Practice Guideline
+Chapter 3: Development Of Clinical Practice Guideline

-In developing a National Clinical Guideline for Ireland, the Guideline Development Group (GDG) decided to adapt existing guidelines and/or guideline recommendations using the ADAPTE process 6.
+In developing a national clinical guideline for Ireland, the guideline development group (GDG) decided to adapt existing guidelines and/or guideline recommendations using the ADAPTE process .

-The ADAPTE process for guideline adaptation takes into consideration that guideline development utilises significant resources 6.
-It "takes advantage of existing guidelines in order to enhance the efficient production and use of high-quality guidelines" 6.
-Moreover, it allows for recommendations to address specific health questions in the context of particular health settings as well as considering relevant needs, priorities, legislation, policies and resources 5.
+The ADAPTE process for guideline adaptation takes into consideration that guideline development utilises significant resources .
+It "takes advantage of existing guidelines in order to enhance the efficient production and use of high-quality guidelines" .
+Moreover, it allows for recommendations to address specific health questions in the context of particular health settings as well as considering relevant needs, priorities, legislation, policies and resources .